nicolasdasriaux/practical-immutability/immutable-bender-kata.md

 ### Guided Steps

-Here tests will be already be available and you'll mostly have to implement the body of the methods.
+Here tests will already be available and you'll mostly have to implement the body of the methods.
 There's a number of hints and links pointing to _Vavr_ code to help you.

 Satisfy existing tests to complete implementation